 - Root Canals – A root canal procedure saves a tooth you might otherwise lose to infection.

-- Dental Crowns – Since these incredibly versatile dental restorations cover your entire tooth, they can fix anything from a broken tooth to a large cavity.
+- Dental Crowns – Since these incredibly versatile dental restorations cover your entire tooth, they can fix anything from broken teeth to large cavities.

-- Inlays and Onlays – For cavities too major for a filling but not serious enough for a crown, our dentist may use an inlay or an onlay to mend your tooth.
+- Inlays and Onlays – For cavities too major for a filling but not serious enough for a crown, your dentist may use an inlay or an onlay to mend your tooth.

 Replace Teeth With Dental Implants or Other Options